Over 100 5 Star Reviews!

 • Criminal investigation by the Military Police or CID

-Can You Respond to An Adverse Finding from An Ar 15-6 Investigation?
+Can You Respond to An Adverse Finding from an AR 15-6 Investigation?

 Unfortunately, field grade officers are the only Soldiers guaranteed the opportunity to respond to an adverse finding and recommendation before the AR 15-6 investigation is finalized.
 All other Soldiers will be given an opportunity to respond to any adverse action they may receive following the close of the AR 15-6 investigation.